aberta/simple-spreadsheet/README.md

 # simple-spreadsheet

-Create simple spreadsheets in Java
+This is a small library to create simple spreadsheets in .xlsx format.
+No 3rd-party libraries are required.